-On 13 October 2020, the Minister for Aged Care and Senior Australians, Senator the Hon Richard Colbeck, wrote to all residential aged care providers about the second COVID-19 supplement to support the residential aged care sector.
+On 13 October 2020 the Minister for Aged Care and Senior Australians, Senator the Hon Richard Colbeck, wrote to all Commonwealth funded aged care providers delivering residential care about the second COVID-19 supplement to support the residential aged care sector.
 I am writing to provide you with further guidance in relation to the infection prevention control (IPC) lead requirements, which are a condition of this additional funding.